sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * The user will powerup/boot the DPUs as needed.

     #### SmartSwitch Expected PowerDown sequence:
     * When the smartswitch device is completely shutdown, it will try to gracefully shutdown all the DPUs first.
-In the event of failure to graceful shutdown will force shutdown.
+In the event of a graceful shutdown failure, will do a force shutdown.
     * Then the switch will power down itself gracefully (NPU/Chassis)

 * The DPU must provide additional information such as reboot cause, timestamp, etc as explained in the scheme once it boots its OS to DPU_STATE table.